Component parts and Assembly

 I arrived and left the car for the garage to fit the oxygen sensor and clear the fault, however when I returned I was told they had discovered further but related reasons as to why the ECM light was lit. a second diagnostic test had revealed that the mass air flow sensor had gone defective.

-However if you have what appears to be a MAF Sensor problem Check that the air filter has been installed correctly and that the filter has been fully housed with filter lock fully slid into position this can cause the same symptoms as a MAFS defect as the air coming in the filter housing by passes the filter and flow direct to the MAF sensor.
+However if you have what appears to be a MAF Sensor problem Check that the air filter has been installed correctly and that the filter has been fully housed with filter lock fully slid into position this can cause the same symptoms as a MAFS defect as the air coming in the filter housing by passes the filter and flows direct to the MAF sensor.

-are integrated on the 'A' Class and therefore a fault developing one ,required them both to be replaced, at considerable cost, £764.05 plus VAT making a total bill of £897.76, a lot of anybodies money and I'm not amused.
+These components ECM ( engine control module A and MAFS ( mass air flow sensor) B are integrated on the 'A' Class and therefore a fault developing in one requires them both to be replaced, at considerable cost, £764.05 plus VAT making a total bill of £897.76, a lot of any bodies money and I'm not amused.

-I paid the garage for their time, diagnostic test and the part they had purchased on my behalf, they not being able to return it to MB Brighton, and in view of the fact that the car was still running normally drove it to my usual MB Garage, Main Dealer, who seeing the diagnostic sheet from the Independent Mercedes-Specialist confirmed that the fault was the Mass Air Flow Sensor.( MAFS) I had little choice but to order a ECM/MAFS combined unit which was going to take about 5 days to arrive, it being coded to my car at the factory
+I paid the garage for their time, diagnostic test and the part they had purchased on my behalf, they not being able to return it to MB Brighton, and in view of the fact that the car was still running normally drove it to my usual MB Garage, Main Dealer, who seeing the diagnostic sheet from the Independent Mercedes-Specialist confirmed that the fault was the Mass Air Flow Sensor.( MAFS) I had little choice but to order a ECM/MAFS combined unit which was going to take about 5-7 days to arrive, it being coded to my car at the factory in Germany

 Having received this confirmed diagnoses I got the MB Garage to contact MB and ask them for a goodwill payment towards this cost, I received a direct refusal on parts and labour.